chrispyles/jupyter/_build/notebooks/avocado/avocado.md

 $$A = U \Sigma V^T$$

 where $U$ and $V$ contain the set of orthonormal eigenvectors for $AA^T$ and $A^TA$, respectively, and $\Sigma$ contains the singular values (the squareroots of the eigenvalues) of $A^TA$ (and $AA^T$) arranged in descending order along the diagonal.
-PCA shows how relationships between the variables in a data set contribute to its total variance, and, depending on how dependent the variables are on one another, allow you to visualize a high-dimensional data set in 2 dimensions (e.g. as a scatter plot).
+PCA shows how relationships between the variables in a data set contribute to its total variance, and, depending on how dependent the variables are on one another, can allow you to visualize a high-dimensional data set in 2 dimensions (e.g. as a scatter plot).

-To begin PCA on the `r_avocados` tibble created above, we extract the tibble from R and create a `pandas` DataFrame in Python, and then extra the desired numerical columns (all except `Date`, `type`, `year`, and `region`) as a `numpy` matrix.
-We the normalize the matrix (that is, center the variables about 0 by subtracting out the mean of the variable and then divided by $\sqrt{n}$, where $n$ is the number of observations).
+To begin PCA on the `r_avocados` tibble created above, we extract the tibble from R and create a `pandas` DataFrame in Python, before taking the desired numerical columns (all except `Date`, `type`, `year`, and `region`) as a `numpy` matrix.
+We the normalize the matrix (that is, center the variables about 0 by subtracting out the mean of the variable and then dividing by $\sqrt{n}$, where $n$ is the number of observations).
 Finally, we use the `linalg` sublibrary of `numpy` to compute the SVD of `normed_avocados`.